zalando/skipper/docs/plugins.md

 word from skipper's `-predicate-plugin` parameter.
 E.g. when the `-predicate-plugin` parameter is

-    "mypred,datafile=/path/to/file,foo=bar"
+    mypred,datafile=/path/to/file,foo=bar

-the "mypred" plugin will receive
+the `mypred` plugin will receive

     []string{"datafile=/path/to/file", "foo=bar"}